Incoming New EU Import Regulation on Cultural Goods

 In addition to the above, whilst not covered by the Regulation, it may be possible to obtain retrospective export licences from the country of origin which could then be relied on when applying for an import licence or when making an importer statement.
 The risk of this approach would be that an export licence is not obtained.

 Another consideration is that some pieces may already be lawfully in the EU.
 However, anyone who buys and exports artwork from the EU who may want to re-import it at a later date, will need to take heed of the impact of the new Regulations.
 They may not be able to re-import the artwork later if its provenance does not meet the requirements of the Regulation.
-This is distinct from the provisions that apply to goods eligible for Returned Goods Relief, which may, provided that certain conditions are met, allow exported goods to be re-imported within a three-year window.
+This is distinct from the provisions that apply to goods eligible for Returned Goods Relief mentioned above, which may, provided that certain conditions are met, allow exported goods to be re-imported within a three-year window.

 Market Reaction and Concerns